-This is intended to be a brief overview of the different qualities of punch needle fabrics that are available in the UK.
-When you are considering buying a foundation cloth for your punch needle project, bear these things in mind.
+This is a brief overview of the different punch needle fabrics that are available in the UK.
+When you are considering buying a foundation fabric for your punch needle project it can be useful to bear these things in mind.

-There are four essential components for punch needle:
+There are four essential supplies needed for punch needle:

-Each different component will need to be used with a complimentary item e.g. thicker needles with chunky yarn and loose weave fabric, finer needles with thinner yarn or embroidery floss and a tighter weave fabric.
+Each different material needs to be used with a complimentary item e.g. thicker needles with chunky yarn and loose weave fabric, finer needles with thinner yarn or embroidery floss and a tighter weave fabric.

 As a general rule of thumb, the smaller the width of the punch needle the tighter the fabric and thinner the yarn.
 As the punch needle gets thicker you’ll need to use a looser weave of fabric and thicker yarn.

-Fabrics may have different names in different countries so it can be difficult when buying online, therefore referring to the qualities of the fabric will help to you choose your punch needle foundation fabric.
+It can be tricky to buy punch needle fabric online as you can’t touch and feel it.
+Fabrics may also have different names in different countries therefore referring to the qualities of the fabric will help to you choose your punch needle foundation fabric.

 Weave and count